sjbrown/1kfa/mod_guide_gm.md

 ## Augmenting Combat Encounters

-As specified in the [Combat](#creating-a-combat-encounter) chapter, *Shadow points* can be spent to increase attack power, stamina, and outfit fear-inducing monsters.
+As specified in the [Combat](#creating-a-combat-encounter) chapter, *Shadow points* can be spent to increase Might, stamina, and outfit fear-inducing monsters.

 # Creating Challenges for Players